Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 LUGHNASA OR LAMMAS

 The origins of that day go back to the Celtic god, Lugh.
-He used to hold that festival in August, acting as a competition for both the athletes and the funeral feast.
+He used to hold that festival in August, acting as a competition for the athletes and the funeral feast.
 Funeral feast is a weird term; however, it was a fact.
-Lugh made that festival as a memoir of his deceased mother, Taitlin.
+Lugh made that festival a memoir of his deceased mother, Caitlin.
 When he was young, she passed away during clearing the plain.
 Her death was a result of extreme exhaustion.

 Superstitions Associated with Lughnasa